-Prime Minister Turnbull announced the establishment of the Pacific Labour Scheme (PLS) at the Pacific Islands Forum Leaders' Meeting on 8 September 2017.
-The Scheme commenced on 1 July 2018 to help meet business demand in rural and regional Australia, where it is clear no Australians are available.
-It allows citizens of select Pacific island countries to apply for low and semi-skilled employment in Australia.
+The Pacific Labour Scheme (PLS) commenced on 1 July 2018 to help meet business demand in rural and regional Australia, where it is clear no Australian workers are available.
+Access to the Scheme was extended to an additional three countries at PIF on 4 September 2018.
+Workers from Kiribati, Nauru, Samoa, Solomon Islands, Tuvalu and Vanuatu are now able to apply for low and semi-skilled employment in Australia.

 The Pacific Labour Scheme is demand driven and will help fill labour gaps in Australia's towns and on our farms, boosting economic activity and competitiveness in rural and regional Australia.
 Labour market testing ensures an Australian-first approach.
-It will focus on industries with projected strong employment growth that match Pacific islanders' skill sets, such as the hospitality, tourism and aged-care sectors.
-The Scheme has a cap of 2,000 workers in 2018-19 and is currently open to workers from Kiribati, Nauru and Tuvalu.
+The Scheme focuses on industries with projected strong employment growth that match Pacific islanders' skill sets, such as the hospitality, tourism and aged-care sectors.
+The Scheme has a cap of 2,000 workers in 2018-19 and is currently open to workers from Kiribati, Nauru, Samoa, Solomon Islands, Tuvalu and Vanuatu.

-A Pacific Labour Facility (PLF) will support workers to ensure that they are prepared to live and work in Australia.
+The new Pacific Labour Facility (PLF) will support workers from October 2018 to ensure that they are prepared to live and work in Australia.
 The PLF will connect Australian employers with Pacific island workers and support the administration of the Scheme.

 Factsheets on both the Pacific Labour Scheme and Facility are available to download on this page.